 I. Introduction

-All baccalaureate degrees require completion of a minimum of 120 semester hours of creditto exceed 120 credit hours , including all requirements for a major field of study.
+All baccalaureate degrees require completion of 120 semester hours of credit (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees), including all requirements for a major field of study.
 Undergraduate students who attempt more than 140 credit hours (or more than 110% of the hours required to complete their baccalaureate degree program) are subject to a 50% tuition surcharge on the excess hours taken https://ninercentral.uncc.edu/billing-payments-refunds/tuition-and-fees/tuition-surcharge-waiver.

 II.
 Policy Statement